nicohlr/fifabrowser/README.md

 Note: you may have to generate a secret key and write it in the first line of the .txt file called secret_key.txt and located at the root of the project.

 The process may last a few minutes.
-When it's finished, the .exe file will be located in the "dist" directory at the root of the project.
+When it's finished, **the .exe file will be located in the "dist" directory at the root of the project**.
 You can double click on it from any computer (even if Python is not installed on this computer), it'll launch locally the website on the following address: "http://localhost:5000/".

 ## Screenshots